andreasstamos/ntuaflix/README.md

 npm install
 ```

-## App Test
+## Local App Test

 1. Create `back-end/.env` file to configure your database credentials, check the `.env` template in `back-end/README.md`.
 2. Create a database in your DBMS, for example `ntuaflix` and save the name in the `back-end/.env`.
-For the next steps your DBMS should be running (maybe on localhost).
+For the next steps your DBMS should be running (on localhost).
 3. Run `back-end/models.py` to create tables of the schema.
 4. Place `tsv` files for data import into a folder `back-end/truncated_data`
 5. Run `back-end/input_tsv.py` to import data into the database from the tsv files.